George William (Bud) Reeves

 Janice, (John's sister) and her husband Dick moved to Henderson, just a few miles from Las Vegas, in March 2005.
 I moved to Phoenix over Labor Day in 2008, and as the weather is in Las Vegas, really hot in the summer with terrible floods in the monsoon season and very windy and cold during the winter, I found it to be the same in Phoenix.

 When I lived in Las Vegas, I saw more of my kids than I did when I lived in California.
 Mike would come up from Scottsdale Arizona where he and Lauren moved.
 I didn't see as much of their children Allison and Max as I would have liked.
 Mike worked for the company that owns the University of Phoenix and is also a realtor.
-He now works for PayPay and eBay.
+He also worked for PayPay and eBay and at present is working for Allstate.
 Lauren got her real estate licence in 2010 and is doing quite well despite the present economy.
-Max and Allison are in school during the day for most of the year.
+Max and Allison are in high school during the day for most of the year.
 Since I moved to Phoenix, I see them all a couple of times a month and I'm really enjoying it.

 Adam and Nancy had their official engagement party at the Castaway's in Burbank on July 29, 2006 and were married in a beautiful ceremony on July 7, 2007 at Lake Las Vegas.

 They are currently living in their newly purchased home in Burbank California with my newest granddaughter, Alessandra, born on June 8th 2010.
-They opened their own talent agency in mid-year 2013.
+They opened their own talent agency in mid-year 2013 and are doing very well.

 Mistie married her long time beau, Jim Newman in Waihi New Zealand.
 They're back in the states now happy to be together finally!
-They are living in Chatsworth California and waiting for the time when they can both move back to New Zealand permanently.
-I last visited with them in September 2014.
+They are living in Chatsworth California and enjoying it very much.

 Jamie & Mistie Newman

-Misty's father Steve married for the third time in November 2004 and is now going through a divorce.
-He is currently living in Chehalis Washington.
+Misty's father Steve married for the third time in November 2004 and is now separated.
+He is currently living in Springfield Oregon.

 Trisha & Steve Reeves 2004

 Shanah and her husband Jordan separated in August 2005 and she moved to Las Vegas and after five years in 2010, to Portland Oregon.
+She is currently living in Springfield Oregon.
 Her children, Chloe and Lily, are with their father in Washington state.

-Geoff, my step-son is currently persuing an undergraduate's degree in business.
+Geoff, my step-son has been married since August 2014 and is currently running two mattress stores in San Antonio Texas.
 Our last visit together was during Adam and Nancy's wedding on July 7, 2007, although we've communicated by email and phone since then.
-He is currently living and working in Texas and I hear that he is doing very well.

 On January 13, 2014, my granddaughter Beth gave birth to my first GREAT grandson.
-His name is Jameson Robert Moore and he is one handsome boy.
+His name is Jameson Robert and he is one handsome boy.
+This year (2016) she had a daughter, Violet Bowie, giving me my third great-granddaughter.

 And now, as for the four great loves in my life...
 I still have much respect and admiration for them all.

 Janice, my first love passed away on August 22nd, 2013, just five days before her 75th birthday.
-Dick, her husband of 56 years is still living in Henderson Nevada but will probably soon be moving to be near his children in California.
+Dick, her husband of 56 years is still living in Henderson Nevada.
 He has three married daughters, one bachelor son and several grandchildren, and a great-grandchild.

 June, my second great love is living in Texas and we communicate occasionally by texting and phone.
 She and her ex-husband have three grown daughters, one divorced with two daughters.
 She remarried and became a widow in February 2011.
 She went through an episode of breast cancer and radiation treatments early in 2013 and is doing very well now.